paul-hammant/tbd/exampleSite/content/getting-started/index.md

 ### Adding a custom favicon

 Favicons are small small icons that are displayed in the tabs right next to the title of the current page.
-As with the logo above you need to save your favicon in `static/` and link it relative to this folder in the config file:
+As with the logo above you need to save your favicon in `static/` and link it relative to this folder or use an external URL:

 ```toml
 [params]